r0gue-io/polkadot-chains/README.md

 - Filters entries and keeps only valid WebSocket URLs.
 - Excludes endpoints whose host is a raw numeric IP (e.g., wss://12.34.56.78), to prefer domain-based hosts.
 - Groups endpoints by network/relay and de-duplicates provider URLs for each entry.
-- Probes a subset of providers (batched) to check WebSocket health and inspects runtime metadata to flag feature support.
+- Probes a subset of providers (batched) to check WebSocket liveliness via a raw JSON-RPC call (system_health) without using polkadot-js.
 - Sorts the final list smartly:
   - Grouped by relay, with preferred relay order: Polkadot, Kusama, Paseo, Westend.
   - Other relay groups follow, ordered alphabetically by relay name.